-This has to be one of my favorite pros - you don't take up a lot of space with an RV van!
-I can't tell you the number of times Bill and I had to pull into a WalMart parking lot to sleep overnight (these things happen whether you plan them or not).
+This has to be one of my favorite pros—you don’t take up a lot of space with an RV van which makes these vehicles perfect for stealth camping!
+I can’t tell you the number of times Bill and I had to pull into a Walmart parking lot to sleep overnight (these things happen whether you plan them or not).

 If we had an RV van, I wouldn’t have felt bad about staying overnight mainly because we wouldn’t have taken up two (sometimes three) parking spots!

 An RV van takes up one spot (maybe two if you’ve got a big one) and can squeeze into nearly any parking spot.